Mindset

 1. Acknowledge the Mistake Specifically

 Rather than vague self-denial like "I'm a terrible person," identify specifically: "In that situation, at that time, taking that action was the problem."
 Don't deny your entire character - focus on the specific behavior.
 This distinction is the starting point of self-forgiveness.
+Writing it down transforms vague guilt in your mind into concrete facts, turning it into a manageable challenge.

 2. Understand Your Circumstances at the Time

 Judging your past self with your current knowledge and experience is unfair.
 Your past self may have been doing the best they could with the knowledge, experience, and mental state available at the time.
 Recognizing the hindsight bias of "I should have been able to choose differently" is crucial.
+Try listing the constraints of that time: sleep deprivation, intense pressure, lack of information.
+If your current self were placed under those same constraints, could you really have chosen differently?

 3. Repair What Can Be Repaired

 If you hurt someone and an apology or amends is possible, follow through.
 However, whether the other person forgives you is their choice and beyond your control.
 The fact that you made the effort to repair helps with self-forgiveness.
 When repair is impossible (you can't reach the person, they have passed away, etc.), accepting that reality is also part of self-forgiveness.
+Alternatively, "indirect amends" - being kind to someone else - can also be an effective approach.

 4. Speak to Yourself as You Would to a Close Friend